yoonjoolab/ProtFLAP/README.md

 The prediction CSV contains three columns:

-residue_index → Index of the residue in the protein chain
+residue → Index of the residue in the protein chain

-predicted_prob → Predicted probability of flexibility (sigmoid output)
+probability → Predicted probability of flexibility (sigmoid output)

 predicted_binary → Binary classification (0 or 1) based on the threshold